 “David, bring her here.
 Bring Sister here.
 I want both of them.”
 He laid her on my chest and I lost it.
 The tears rolled and rolled as I breathed in my two babies, “I’ve been waiting for this for so long.”

 We made the decision to call an ambulance.
 I was feeling fine but we knew I’d need surgical help to get them out.
 I was mad- so mad.
 I just wanted to get tucked into bed with my babies.
 I knew all along that this would be a very possible scenario and I chose a home birth with that knowledge that home seemed safest for my babies but the hospital might be safest for me.
 We’d even joked that maybe I could have the twins in the hospital parking lot and walk inside for the placenta delivery.
 I knew it was coming and here it was and I was mad.
-I trusted Chris, though, and knew she was not intervening without reason.
+I trusted my team, though, and knew they were not intervening without reason.
 The paramedics were so nice- impressed I’d just had twins at home and also clueless- they asked if I needed them to help me onto the stretcher because I had an epidural.
 “We don’t use epidurals at home, sir- I’m just really exhausted.”

 The story obviously doesn’t end there but I’ll wrap it up.
 The following days and months are a blur.
 We had seven children under seven.
 I nursed constantly, rotating babies all night while I tried to sleep.
 It was a juggling act of feeding big kids and diapers and school and housework and our friends and family and our God got us through.
 As I write this so close to their first birthday, I feel a bit traumatized and I realize that might seem trite.
 As it was happening, I wanted nothing more than to escape.
 To either pause time so I could catch my breath or to just fast forward to when it would be over.
 The crying, the exhaustion- I had no idea how much work two babies would be.
 I said so many times that I would never choose it- that I had been so naive to hope for twins of my own someday.
 I’m still reeling from it all, though maybe not drowning now.
 We’re afloat and we love our babies so much- we love their twinhood and their differences- the privilege of witnessing the relationship they have with each other.
 First birthdays have always been a big deal for me but this one, this one seems beyond words.
 Relief, sorrow, longing.
 Gratitude.